ajbkr/S4RB-Open/README.md

 $ json-server --watch db.json
 ```

-## 1. Develop a basic reporting portal using Angular or React.
+## 1. Develop a basic reporting portal using any suitable frameworks, such as Angular or React, that you see fit.

 ![Example Reporting Portal](/example-2.png "Example Reporting Portal")